The Lazarus Man: Cancellation

 The series first season did well enough to warrant TNT to order a second season.
 However, the series' production company, Castle Rock Entertainment, cancelled the series after Urich was diagnosed with synovial cell sarcoma in July 1996.
 Urich later sued Castle Rock for breach of contract.
 In the suit, Urich maintained that although he was undergoing cancer treatments, he never informed Castle Rock that he would be unable to perform in the series.
 Castle Rock decided to cancel the series anyway and failed to pay Urich the $1.47 million he was to be paid for a second season.
+The lawsuit was later settled with both parties agreeing not to publicly disclose the terms.

 Episodes

-DVD release
+Home media

-On February 13, 2018, The Lazarus Man: The Complete Series was released on DVD in Region 1 by Warner Bros.
-Home Entertainment via their Warner Archive Collection.
-This is a Manufacture-on-Demand (MOD) release available via WBShop.com & Amazon.com.
-The episodes appear out of chronological order on the DVDs.
+On February 13, 2018, Warner Bros.
+Home Entertainment (via Warner Archive) released the complete series on DVD.
+The episodes appear out of chronological order.